Top 10 coronavirus updates: India records over 10,000 infections in biggest single-day jump

 The top court also ruled that no coercive action can be taken till the end of July against private employers who have not paid wages to workers during the coronavirus lockdown.

+Finance Minister Nirmala Sitharaman announced Goods and Services Tax-related measures to provide relief to small businesses hit by the coronavirus pandemic.
+Sitharaman said that no late fees will be levied on entities which have zero GST liability, but have not filed their returns from July 2017 to January 2020.
+The Centre also reduced the interest on late filing of GST returns by small taxpayers from 18% to 9%.

-In a separate hearing, the Supreme Court said requests for coronavirus tests cannot be denied on technical grounds as it pulled up the Delhi government amid a spurt in cases in the national Capital.
+The Supreme Court said in another hearing that requests for coronavirus tests cannot be denied on technical grounds, as it pulled up the Delhi government amid a spurt in cases in the national Capital.
 “Government may consider simplifying the procedure so that more and more tests are done,” said the bench of Justices Ashok Bhushan, Sanjay Kishan Kaul and MR Shah.

 Congress leader Rahul Gandhi said that India and the United States have lost their “open DNA” of tolerance, which defined their partnership.
 Instead, Gandhi said the relationship between the two countries seems to have become “very transactional” and “episodic”.